George Grant (author)

-George E. Grant (born 1954 in Houston, Texas) is an American evangelical writer, and a Presbyterian Church in America (PCA) pastor.
+George E. Grant (born 1954 in Houston, Texas) is an American evangelical writer, and a pastor in the Presbyterian Church in America (PCA).

 He was a church planter and pastor in Texas for ten years.
 He then served as an assistant to D. James Kennedy at the Coral Ridge Presbyterian Church and taught at Knox Theological Seminary.
 Following his move to Tennessee in 1991, Grant founded the King's Meadow Study Center and Franklin Classical School in Franklin.
 In 2006, he helped found New College Franklin, a Christian liberal arts college.
 Grant has also founded several Christian schools in northern Iraq.
 He is "a prolific author of Christian books."
 He is currently involved in church planting in Middle Tennessee and serves as the pastor of Parish Presbyterian Church in Franklin, Tennessee.

-Grant is an anti-abortion advocate.
+Grant is a historian, and an anti-abortion advocate, who has authored a book: Killer Angel: A biography on Planned Parenthood's Margret Sanger.

 Grant is a prominent figure in the Christian reconstructionist movement in the United States, and has been noted for his conservative views, particularly on the topic of homosexuality.

 Education

-Grant has degrees in Political Science from the University of Houston (B.A.), Philosophy from Whitefield Theological Seminary (M.A., D. Litt, PhD.), Humanities from Belhaven College (D. Hum.), and Theology from Knox Theological Seminary (D. Min.
+Grant has degrees in political science from the University of Houston (B.A.), Philosophy from Whitefield Theological Seminary (M.A., D.Litt., PhD.), Humanities from Belhaven College (D. Hum.), and Theology from Knox Theological Seminary (D. Min.
 Cand.).

 Career

 Grant is a former vice president of Coral Ridge Presbyterian Church, a Florida megachurch, and has been a lecturer at Knox Theological Seminary.
-Grant became Executive Director of the Coral Ridge ministry on February 1, 1990; the ministry had a $17 million annual budget in 1990.
+Grant became executive director of the Coral Ridge ministry on February 1, 1990; the ministry had a $17 million annual budget in 1990.

 Grant planted Parish Presbyterian Church in Franklin, Tennessee in 2006.
 He continues to be Pastor.
 Grant is the founder of Franklin Classical School, a K - 12, college preparatory, classical school in Franklin, Tennessee.